EdoDono/My-Investing-Experiments---Repo/README.md

 **Repo Structure:**

 The Repositoty contains two main folders: Financial Models (Excel based) and Trading Strategies (Python based - Jupyter Notebook).
-The former contains mainly fundamental analyses of public companies, the latter some of the most common statistical arbitrage, relative value and machine learning strategies on various asset classes such as: Equities, Commodities, FX and Indexes.
+The former contains mainly fundamental analyses of public companies, which will be added soon.
+The latter some of the most common statistical arbitrage, relative value and machine learning strategies on various asset classes such as: Equities, Commodities, FX and Indexes.
 The latter folder is divided into sub-folders according to the strategy applied and the asset class.

 **Purpose:**